Bane and Morant score 38 each as Grizzlies beat Nets 134-124 - WHIZ News

 MEMPHIS, Tenn.
 (AP) — Ja Morant and Desmond Bane scored 38 points each to lead the Memphis Grizzlies to a 134-124 victory over the Brooklyn Nets on Monday night.

-Morant and Bane also each had seven assists each.
+Morant and Bane also each had seven assists.
 Bane, who struggled shooting to start the season, was 14 of 21 overall and 8 of 11 from 3-point range, the eight 3-pointers a career-high.
 Santi Aldama scored 17 points for Memphis.
+The 76 points by the Grizzlies guards was the most by a two-player tandem in franchise history.

+“I felt good about everything,” Bane said of his early season shooting.
+“A lot of the misses were in-and-out, back rim.
+I feel like that’s just kind of getting my legs back under me. …I knew it was just a matter of time before I caught my rhythm.”

+Morant added that Bane being able to score at various levels from 3-point range to getting to the rim, plus handing out assists “is a big key to our success this year, having another guy out there on the floor who can create for everybody.
+Tonight, I thought was his best game at doing both at a high level.”

 Kevin Durant and Kyrie Irving each scored 37 points for the Nets, Nic Claxton finished with 16 points.